SDTC-CPMed/multi-organ_DigiTwin/README.md

 ## scRNA-seq analysis for construction of MCDMs, MO-MCDMs, and Connective Pathway Analysis

+The expected data inputs are five csv.gz tables (one per organ) with cells in columns and genes in rows.

+The data can be found at ...

 ### Quality assessment and full matrix construction

 To ensure good quality data for downstream analyses, it is recommended to remove poor quality cells and genes from the analyses.